johnnycatsf/psychedeli.ca/app/jekyll/articles/2012-08-02-meet-blue-velvet.md

     get "/about" => 'facebook/page#description'

 Now type `rails server` and visit <http://localhost:3000/about>, and you should see the content of your page's "Description" field.
+Since this was designed to be used in a [PJAX][pj]-style environment, the attributes are served as partials.

 ## advanced usage